Neutron economy

+Neutron economy is a measure of the number of neutrons being released that can cause fission compared to the number needed to maintain the chain reaction.
+This is not simply an accounting of the total number of neutrons, as it also includes a weighting based on the energy.
+Thus, remaining high-energy neutrons are not a major part of the "overall economy" as they do not maintain the chain reaction.
 The quantity that indicates how much the neutron economy is out of balance is given the term reactivity.
 If a reactor is exactly critical—that is, the neutron production is exactly equal to neutron destruction—the reactivity is zero.
 If the reactivity is positive, the reactor is supercritical.
 If the reactivity is negative, the reactor is subcritical.